adwelly/adwelly.github.io/about.md

 permalink: /about/
 ---

 Andy Dwelly -- Developer.
-I work with Scala and Clojure these days but I've done Lost of Python and Java in the past.
+I work with Scala and Clojure these days but I've done lots of Python and Java in the past.

 ### Contact me